 Reasons to Write a Letter of Instruction

 There are several reasons you should prepare a Letter of Instruction about your estate, including:1.
 To ensure your estate planning documents can be located and your last wishes will be honored.2.
 To ensure all your important papers can be located, which will assist your executor in settling your estate in a timely manner.
 If your executor cannot locate important papers, it could increase the costs of administering your estate.3.
 To ensure all your property can be located and your assets are distributed according to your estate plan.
-For help with this, complete our Estate Planning Worksheet.
+For help with this, complete the Pennyborn.com Estate Planning Worksheet.
 If important documents such as stock certificates, property deeds, and life insurance policies cannot be located, your heirs and beneficiaries may not receive the inheritance you intended.
 Similarly, if you have personal property stored in a home safe or

 safe deposit box that your executor does not know about, such property may go unclaimed rather than being passed to your chosen beneficiaries.